Helicopter: Flight controls

 A helicopter has four flight control inputs.
-These are the cyclic, the collective, the anti-torque pedals, and the throttle.
-The cyclic control is usually located between the pilot's legs and is commonly called the cyclic stick or just cyclic.
+These are the cyclic, the collective, the anti-torque foot pedals, and the throttle.

+The cyclic control is usually located between the pilot's legs and is commonly called the cyclic stick or just cyclic or stick and moves forwards and backwards and side to side.
 On most helicopters, the cyclic is similar to a joystick.
-However, the Robinson R22 and Robinson R44 have a unique teetering bar cyclic control system and a few helicopters have a cyclic control that descends into the cockpit from overhead.
+However, the Robinson R22, Robinson R44 and Robinson R66 have a unique teetering-bar cyclic control system and a few helicopters have a cyclic control that descends into the cockpit from overhead.